Ask the Doctor

 You should also be sure to drink at least three quarts (12 cups) of water a day to help reduce the risk for stone formation.
 Making these healthy lifestyle changes can also help reduce your risk for developing gout because high uric acid is a leading risk factor for gout.

 Reducing the amount of animal protein may help.
 Sources of animal protein include beef, chicken, pork, fish and eggs.
 Most people need only four to six ounces of high protein foods and three servings of milk or cheese a day.
 Check with your doctor or dietitian to be sure your protein intake is enough, but not too much.

 The B vitamins (which include thiamine, riboflavin, niacin, B6 and B12) have not been shown to be harmful to people with kidney stones.
+In fact, some studies have shown that B6 may actually help people with high urine oxalate.
 However, check with your doctor or dietitian for advice on the use of vitamin C, vitamin D, fish liver oils or mineral supplements containing calcium since some supplements can increase the chances of stone formation in some people.

 If you would like more information, please contact us.

 ©2013 National Kidney Foundation.
 All rights reserved.
 This material does not constitute medical advice.
 It is intended for informational purposes only.
 Please consult a physician for specific treatment recommendations.